Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Construct a conjugacy with a normal form system

 \subsection{Transform the center dynamics}

-This subsection contributes to the proof of \cref{thm:stsenfp}.
+This subsection contributes to the proof of \cref{thm:stsenfp} via straightforward extensions of established arguments.
 For the center dynamics, each iteration towards constructing a time dependent coordinate transform substitutes sought corrections~\cref{eqs:corsub} (for the transform and the evolution) into the governing \ode~\cref{eq:stsesdex} for the center variables.

 \paragraph{A homological equation governs corrections} First, in the right-hand side of the \ode~\cref{eq:stsesdex}, the nonlinear function \(\fv(t,\xv+\hat\xv,\yv+\hat\yv,\zv+\hat\zv)=\fv(t,\xv,\yv,\zv)+\Orc{p+1}\) by a multivariate Taylor's theorem since \(\hat\xv,\hat\yv,\hat\zv=\Orc{p}\) and derivatives \(\fv_\xv,\fv_\yv,\fv_\zv=\Orc{1}\) by \cref{ass:givensys}.
 Here and throughout, such subscripts represent partial derivatives: for example, the Jacobian matrix \(\fv_\xv= \).